Riverscapes/RIM/docs/docs/Documentation/Viewing.md

 <YouTubeEmbed videoId="KjkzxZXgx0I" title="Exploring a RIM Project in QRV" />

-### Install RV for your Desktop GIS
+### Install Riverscapes Viewer for your Desktop GIS

 If you want to view a RIM project in desktop GIS, they are designed to work well with Riverscapes Viewer (RV).
-Follow the instructions on the [RAVE install page](http://rave.riverscapes.net) to install the RAVE toolbar for QGIS or ArcGIS.
+Follow the instructions on the [Viewer install page](http://viewer.riverscapes.net) to install the RAVE toolbar for QGIS or ArcGIS.
 It takes less than a minute.